Nauhcnay/flat_magic_backend/README.md

 This project is based on [U-net](https://github.com/milesial/Pytorch-UNet)

 ## Install
-To run trapped ball filling we need the following module installed:
+To run color filling, you need the following module installed:

 - numpy
 - opencv-python
 - tqdm
 - pillow
+- cython

 And you will need additonal these modules to trian and test line simplification network: